Brice-Financial-Projects/Banking-System/README.md

 It reflects my commitment to writing clean, extensible code — and building systems that mirror real-world financial infrastructure from the ground up.

 > All code was written manually.
-AI was used solely for critique and review purposes.
+AI was used solely for the README as well as for critique and review purposes.

 ---